 That’s exactly what this guide is for.
-Fifteen real, actionable copper decor ideas — room by room — that work in actual British homes in 2026.
+Fifteen real, actionable copper home decor ideas — room by room — that work in actual British homes in 2026.
 No filler.
 No vague “add a copper accent” advice.
 Just the specific ideas that genuinely transform a space, plus honest guidance on how to pull each one off.

-First: The Golden Rule of Styling Copper
+The Golden Rule of Copper Home Styling

 Before we get into the ideas, one principle applies to every single room: copper works best as a considered accent, not a theme.